 It’s not enough just to have good light; it also needs to be positioned correctly, especially if you’re using a magnifying mirror.
 And the best position is in front of and surrounding your face.

 Many people make the mistake of only using lights on the ceiling or above a mirror.
 This downlighting casts small shadows which make it so much more challenging to put your makeup on correctly.
 (Bathroom lighting with fluorescent lights above the sink is particularly bad).
-Rather than fighting with the shadows and constantly changing your angle of view, it’s best to just avoid downlighting altogether
+Rather than fighting with the shadows and constantly changing your angle of view, it’s best to just avoid downlighting altogether.
+(And clean your mirror properly too – downlighting shows up all the dust!)

 The best way to set up your lighting is to look in the mirror and aim the most light at eye level.
 If this is possible, you’ll be glowing (literally).